 For example, an administrator at Yale University was caught stealing electronics for years amounting to over $40 million.

-Establishing internal controls improves the accuracy of your financial reporting.
-Monitoring discrepancies helps you spot errors and reconcile your asset ledger with verified physical asset counts, aligning your balance statements with your actual assets.
-You likewise gain insight into the true state of your equipment and inventory and your maintenance and procurement needs, promoting asset optimization.
+Establishing internal controls also improves the accuracy of your financial reporting.
+Monitoring discrepancies helps spot errors and reconcile the asset ledger with verified physical asset counts with RedBeam, aligning balance statements with the actual assets.

-More accurate financial reports mean more precise expense and cash-flow forecasts.
-The enhanced accuracy provided by internal controls gives you more realistic expectations of upcoming procurement and maintenance expenses, placing you in a better position to predict and manage your cash flow.
+More accurate financial reports mean more precise expense forecasts.
+The enhanced accuracy provided by internal controls gives more realistic expectations of upcoming procurement and maintenance expenses.

 Limitations of Internal Controls

-Internal controls mitigate risks, but they can't eliminate them entirely because they face certain limitations that also call for mitigating measures:
+Internal controls mitigate risks, but they can't eliminate them entirely:

-• Human Error: No matter how well your internal control systems are designed, data entry errors, miscommunication, and oversight lapses can still occur.
-You can offset human error to a degree by leveraging automated tools such as cloud-based asset tracking software, but at the end of the day, even software is written by human beings, and you still must rely on human staff to implement your automation strategy.
+- Human Error: No matter how well your internal control systems are designed, data entry errors, miscommunication, and oversight lapses can still occur.
+You can offset human error by leveraging automated tools such as cloud-based asset tracking software.
+Fixed with barcodes to mitigate human entry and even automated reads, entirely evading manual scanning, RedBeam can help offset human error.

-• Cost vs. Benefit: There's no way around the fact that internal controls can incur expenses, both in terms of money and in terms of labor and time.
+- Cost vs. Benefit: There's no way around the fact that internal controls can incur expenses, both in terms of money and in terms of labor and time.
 You can't avoid the cost of internal controls, but you should conduct a cost-benefit analysis to ensure your organization that internal control expenses are worth your investment.
-Likewise, you can reduce the risk of high costs by pursuing cost-effective internal control strategies, such as emphasizing preventive controls.
+The investment may have a great ROI.

 Defining Your Organization’s Internal Control System

-• Design preventive, detective, and corrective internal control activities, and select appropriate technology to automate your procedures, such as asset tracking software
+- Design preventive, detective, and corrective internal control activities, and select appropriate technology to automate your procedures, such as asset tracking software like RedBeam

-• Establish mechanisms for capturing asset information, such as asset tag scanning, and communication protocols for sharing information
+- Establish mechanisms for capturing asset information, such as asset tag scanning with RedBeam Asset Tracking or RedBeam RFID, and communication protocols for sharing information

 After following these steps to define your internal controls, use feedback from your monitoring procedures to continually update and improve your control systems.